joshuaduffy/dota2api/README.rst

 API wrapper in Python created for interacting and getting data easily from the Dota 2 API from Valve.

-This libary parses all ids (coming soon) into strings along with turning stuff into python objects (also coming soon).
+This libary parses all ID's (coming soon) into strings along with turning stuff into python objects (coming soon).
 All of this comes with Python 3.0 support (coming soon), a set of complete tests (coming soon) and documentation for the API itself(coming soon).

 Look how easy it is...